godfreyko/cit295.github.io/proposal_requirements.md

 1. Write a proposal and receive an authorization from the course instructor.
 2. Have your project beneficiary (the organization and/or person benefitting from the service) acknowledge compliance with applicable labor laws (in the United States, they can submit the [CIT 295 Attestation for No Compensation](https://webmailbyui-my.sharepoint.com/:b:/g/personal/kwg6_byui_edu/EdtlZDQalHVEtLuMXKSjsKMBRb52AV-dW3KGRQ10s7R67Q?e=5vZjTt)).

+## Long version or Extended Detail version below
-The following paragraphs outline the requirements in greater detail (e.g. Long version or Extended Detail version below).
+The following paragraphs outline the requirements in greater detail .

 **Minimum of 39 Hours** You are asked to find an IT related volunteer service opportunity that engages you in a semester-long service project with the minimum of 39 hours of service time